avishmehta68710/linkedinBot/README.md

 ### Caution

 - Linkedin monitors the number of profiles you view and the amount of connection request you send.
-- I strongly recommend you not to visit more than 1500 profiles per week and not send more than 100 connection request per week
+- I strongly recommend you not to visit more than 1000 profiles and not send more than 100 connection request per week
+- To prevent this i have have added a checker which will break the loop if you exceed the above limits
 - In case of not obeying the caution, linkedin will send you a warning

 ### I hope you lend to your dream company soon, keep patience and best of luck for the further process